sorbaathens/academic-website/content/get_involved/index.md

 ## Attend a trail class

-We have back to back single day sustainable trail workshops coming up on January 23rd and 24th at Hart Farms.
-Please send us an [email](mailto:sorbaathens@gmail.com) to let us know if you would like to register.
-If you can't make this class but would like to attend one in the future, please let us know.
+Please send us an [email](mailto:sorbaathens@gmail.com) to let us know if you would like to attend a trail class.

 * * *